anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 | **Maintenance**     | Customer is responsible for maintenance and upgrades    | Cloud provider handles infrastructure maintenance  |
 | **Scalability**     | Limited by physical hardware                            | Elastic and scalable as needed                     |

-This shift reduces the burden of managing physical infrastructure, allowing companies to focus on their core business activities.
+This shift fundamentally changes how organizations allocate IT budgets, moving from heavy upfront investments to a more agile, consumption-based model.
+It reduces the burden of managing physical infrastructure, allowing companies to focus on their core business activities.

 ---